Facebook Account Hacked? Here's How To Take Back Control

 • Use reliable antivirus software: A good antivirus program can protect you from malicious software, phishing, and other attacks.

-• Use a secure VPN: A solid VPN service, like NordVPN, can boost your online privacy, hide your traffic from scammers, and prevent accidental data leaks.
+• Use a secure VPN: A virtual private network (VPN) service can boost your online privacy, hide your traffic from scammers, and prevent accidental data leaks.

 The best antivirus software to protect your Facebook account